mjrlgue/hashnode-blogs/cm02gd5oe000509me62ifc0wa.md

 # Tools

-1. For the mock-up script, we will be using [Faker](https://faker.readthedocs.io/en/master/), a Python package that generates fake data based on providers.
+1. For the mock script, we will be using [Faker](https://faker.readthedocs.io/en/master/), a Python package that generates fake data based on providers.
 It can be used for creating sample data, stress testing your database, anonymizing data, and more.
     Faker providers: [https://faker.readthedocs.io/en/master/index.html#contents](https://faker.readthedocs.io/en/master/index.html#contents)

 2. Since we'll ingest data in an elastic cluster, we'll be using [python elasticsearch client](https://elasticsearch-py.readthedocs.io/en/v8.6.0/) for indexing data